dbarochiya/chatapp/README.md

 # ChatApp

-This is a realtime chatbox implementation where multiple users join in a single chgat pool.
-I worked on this with motive to learn these cool tech -
+This is a realtime chatbox implementation where multiple users join in a single chat pool.
+I have worked on this with a motive to learn these cool techs -

   - backend : [GO](https://golang.org/)
   - frontend : [ReactJs](https://reactjs.org/)